Tech-at-DU/React-Redux-Tetris-Tutorial/P01-Grid-Square/readme.md

 }
 ```

-With this arrangement you can use the colors anywhere in your
+With this arrangement, you can use the colors anywhere in your
 stylesheet.
 You can also make global changes to colors in
 one location.